HookRace/hookrace-web/www/_posts/2015-05-01-porting-nes-go-nim.markdown

       passL = "-O3 -Lemscripten -s USE_SDL=2 --preload-file tetris.nes --preload-file pacman.nes --preload-file smb.nes --preload-file smb3.nes -s TOTAL_MEMORY=16777216"
     @end

-Now a simple `nim -d:release -d:emscripten` builds the JavaScript port.
+Now a simple `nim -d:release -d:emscripten c src/nimes` builds the JavaScript port.
 Note that I'm preloading a few ROMs so that they can be loaded.
 The HTML then uses the `?nes=` parameter to pass the command line argument:

 {% highlight js %}
 var argument;